rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 This time we're using `timestamp` instead of the default `id` field as a primary key,  since row uniqueness can be defined by a composite of `file`, `timestamp` & `sensor_name` if required.

-Don't we want to store readings in a `Hypertable`[^TIMESCALEDB] to make them easier to work with?  `Django` won't automatically create a `Hypertable` (it wasn't designed to) so we need to do so ourselves.
+Don't we want to store readings in a `TimescaleDB` `Hypertable`[^TIMESCALEDB] to make them easier to work with?  `Django` won't automatically create a `Hypertable` (it wasn't designed to) so we need to do so ourselves.
 Since we need to customise table creation ourselves rather than letting `Django` do it we need to set `managed` to `False`.
 Let's create a "base" migration ...

 ```sh
 python manage.py makemigrations sensor --name "sensor_reading"